 210.207.7060 / 7107

-Ivy R. Taylor was appointed to serve as Mayor of San Antonio on July 22, 2014.
-Mayor Taylor was appointed by the San Antonio City Council to fulfill Julian Castro’s unexpired term as Mayor.
+Ivy R. Taylor was elected Mayor of San Antonio on June 13, 2015.
+Before then, she had been appointed to serve as Mayor on July 22, 2014 by the San Antonio City Council to fulfill the unexpired term of Julian Castro.
 Prior to her appointment, Mayor Taylor served as the District 2 City Council Representative.
 Ivy R. Taylor was elected to serve as the District 2 Representative on June 13, 2009 and served two and a half terms for a total of five years.
 Mayor Taylor began her career working for the City of San Antonio in the Housing and Community Development Department and the Neighborhood Action Department.
 While at the City, she worked with a variety of neighborhood associations, developers and nonprofit organizations in order to facilitate inner city redevelopment.